alttch/eva3/doc/items.rst

 uppercase and lowercase Latin characters and some special characters like minus (-) or dot (.).

 Unit parameters are set via configuration.
-The unit can be either physical or :doc:`virtual<virtual>`.

 Status of the unit state
 ------------------------